 I’ve always loved the combination of sweet and spicy.
-In fact it’s one of my favorite things about Korean food.
-That particular love is why I created this Korean chicken recipe.
+In fact it’s one of my favorite things about Chinese food and Korean food.
+That particular love is why I created this Korean chicken recipe as it has the wonderful flavors of a dish that’s perfectly balanced.
+It’s bold, sticky, and has just the right amount of heat.
+It’s the kind of dish that disappears fast once it hits the table.

 Table of Contents

 - Chicken: Skinless, boneless chicken breasts or chicken thighs are best for this recipe.
-Since there is pounding involved (I’ll explain!), you want to make sure that the cut you pick doesn’t have any bones, unless you don’t mind removing them yourself.
+Since there is pounding involved, you want to make sure that the cut you pick doesn’t have any bones.

-- Gochugaru: Korean chili pepper flakes are smoky and have just enough heat to warm the palate.
+- Gochugaru: Gochugaru, or Korean chili pepper flakes, are smoky and have just enough heat to warm the palate.
 The spice level is comparable to poblano peppers and jalapeños.
 Think of the consistency as a cross between a chili powder and chili flakes.

-- Soy sauce: When it comes to soy sauce, I use Japanese shoyu.
-Japanese soy sauce is full of umami and fairly complex in flavor.
-My go to brand is Yamasa.
+- Soy sauce: Use a regular Japanese soy sauce such as Kikkoman on Yamasa.
+Japanese soy sauce is full of umami and fairly complex in flavor compared to other types of soy sauce.

-- Green onion: For garnish for a bright and sharp crunch.
+- Green onion: As garnish for a bright and sharp crunch.

 How To Make Korean Sticky Chicken

 - Bash the chicken.
-Lay your boneless chicken pieces on a piece of parchment paper atop a solid surface like a kitchen island or butcher’s block.
-Sprinkle gochugaru (red chili flakes) on top of the chicken and place another piece of parchment paper on top.
-Then pound the chicken a few times with a rolling pin or meat tenderizer.
-This locks the spices into your chicken.
+Place the chicken on a piece of parchment and sprinkle gochugaru on top.
+Cover with another piece of parchment paper and pound the chicken a few time with a meat tenderizer or rolling pin.
+This locks in the flavor.

 - Pan fry the chicken.
-In a skillet over medium to medium-high heat, add the oil and coat the entire cooking surface.
-Cook the chicken on each side for a few minutes until it’s fully cooked and beginning to brown.
-Transfer the chicken pieces to a plate.
+Cook the chicken on each side for a few minutes over medium heat until it’s fully cooked and beginning to brown.
+Transfer the chicken to a plate and set aside.

 - Make the sauce.
-Mix the soy sauce, rice vinegar and honey together and add to the empty skillet.
+Mix the soy sauce, rice vinegar and honey in a small bowl.
+Lower the heat to low and add the sauce to the same skillet.
 Stir until the sauce starts to bubble – about 1 to 2 minutes.

 Tips and Variations

-- Make Korean inspired BBQ sauce.
-Add a squirt of ketchup and a dash of worcestershire sauce to your sauce mixture to impart a more bbq-like taste.
+- More smoky.
+Add a little worcestershire sauce or tonkatsu sauce to the sticky chicken sauce to impart a more bbq-like taste.

-- Thicken the sauce.
-To make the sauce gooey and thick, mix 1/2 teaspoon of cornstarch and 2 tablespoons of water.
+- Thicker and gooey.
+To make the sauce gooey, similar to an empress chicken, mix 1/2 teaspoon of cornstarch and 2 tablespoons of water.
 If you choose this option, add the cornstarch slurry slowly, stirring the sauce the entire time so it incorporates evenly.

 What to Serve With Korean Sticky Chicken